Anglican Diocese of Ekiti West

-The Anglican Diocese of Ekiti West is one of twelve within the Anglican Province of Ondo, itself one of 14 provinces within the Church of Nigeria: the inaugural bishop was Samuel Oke and the current incumbent is Rufus Victor Ajileye Adepoju.
-Adepoju was elected coadjutor and consecrated a bishop on 7 May 2017 at the.
+The Anglican Diocese of Ekiti West is one of twelve dioceses within the Anglican Province of Ondo, itself one of 14 ecclesiastical provinces within the Church of Nigeria: the inaugural bishop was Samuel Oke and the current incumbent is the Right Rev. Rufus Victor Ajileye Adepoju.
+Adepoju was elected coadjutor and consecrated a bishop on 7 May 2017 at the Cathedral Church of Transfiguration of Our Lord in Owerri.